ktweeden/scrawl/README.md

 youtube: `<script>window.__themeCfg.youtubeUsername = '...';<script>`

 ###Disqus
-Scrawl comes with [Disqus](https://www.disquss.com) as a way for you to add commenting to your blog.
+Scrawl comes with the [Disqus](https://www.disquss.com) commenting platform so that you can easily manage interactions with your readers.

+To enable commenting:
-If you want to enable commenting, first make sure that you have an account on Disqus.
-You then need to create a "channel" for your blog using Disqus's website.
+* make sure that you have an account on Disqus.
+* Create a "channel" for your blog using Disqus's website.
 This channel will hold all of the comments for your blog.

-When you have created your channel, copy the following code into the blog header box in the code injection tab on your blog's admin interface, replacing ... with your channel's name (no spaces!).
+* Copy the following code into the blog header code injection, replacing ... with your channel's name (no spaces!).

 `<script>window.__themeCfg.disqusUsername = '...';</script>`